devtron-labs/devtron/docs/setup/install/install-devtron.md

 Please make sure that you do not have anything inside namespaces devtroncd, devtron-cd devtron-ci, and devtron-demo as the below steps will clean everything inside these namespaces
 ```
 helm uninstall devtron --namespace devtroncd

 kubectl delete -n devtroncd -f https://raw.githubusercontent.com/devtron-labs/charts/main/charts/devtron/crds/crd-devtron.yaml

 kubectl delete ns devtroncd
 ```

 ## Upgrade

-To upgrade to the full version of Devtron with CI/CD modules, refer to the [Upgrade](#) section.
+To upgrade to the full version of Devtron with CI/CD integration, refer to the [Upgrade](#) section.